-C21 Online is a program of the School of Theology and Ministry Continuing Education.
+C21 Online is a program of the Boston College School of Theology and Ministry Continuing Education.
 Please click here to visit our staff page.

 Meg Griffiths received her M.A. in Pastoral Ministry from Boston College, where her research focused on mission and ministry in Catholic higher education.
 She holds a B.A. in American Studies with a concentration in Women & Gender Studies from the College of the Holy Cross.
 After completing her undergraduate degree, Meg served as a Jesuit Volunteer at Catholic Charities Domestic Violence Services in New Orleans, LA.
 Meg has since worked at Marquette University and Providence College as a Campus Minister, specializing in service and social justice programming.
 She helped to found a non-profit in post-Katrina New Orleans that served both residents of the city and short and long-term volunteers coming to rebuild.
 Meg volunteers her time with several non-profits, including JusticeTalks, a civic reflection project for AmeriCorps members and the LGBT Asylum Support Task Force.
 (Photo credit: Ryan T. Conaty)

-Marianne Ivany completed her MA in theology at St. Mary Seminary and Graduate School of Theology in Euclid, Ohio in May, 2011.
-There she is also continuing her post-graduate religious education studies.
-She also holds a Bachelor of Science in Applied Science Degree from Youngstown State University.
-She has been involved in a wide array of religious education programs in her home parish, Our Lady of Perpetual Help, in Aurora, Ohio since 1999.
-She currently has a concentration in adult education.
-She is also a facilitator for the University of Dayton in the VLCFF on-line religious education program.
+Marianne Ivany is a 2011 graduate of St. Mary Seminary and Graduate School of Theology in Euclid, Ohio, where she earned an M.A. in Theology and is also continuing her post-graduate religious education studies.
+She also holds a Bachelor of Science in Applied Science from Youngstown State University.
+Since 1999 Marianne has been involved in a wide array of religious education programs in her home parish for many years, and she currently has a concentration in adult education.
+She is also a facilitator for the University of Dayton's online religious education program.
 In addition to her work in ministry, Marianne holds a position as a technical lab consultant for the Crystal Arthritis Center, an outpatient rheumatology clinic in Akron, Ohio, where she has been employed since 1986.
-She has recently been certified as an online course facilitator by Boston College, contact available at firstname.lastname@example.org

 Mary Lemire-Campion is the Life Long Faith Formation Associate at St. Agatha Parish in Milton, MA.
-Her career has always focused on education, first as a high school teacher, then in the publishing industry, and now on growth in faith, both in the parish setting and online at C21.
+Her career has always focused on education, first as a high school teacher, then in the publishing industry, and now on growth in faith, both in the parish setting and online with C21 Online.
 Her ministry at St. Agatha Parish centers on faith formation across the lifespan including work with young adults, catechists, parents and older adults.
 Mary is also a freelance writer.
-She holds a B.A. in Spanish from Holy Cross College and an M.A. in Hispanic Studies from Brown University.
-She is currently completing an M.A. in Pastoral Ministry at the Boston College School of Theology and Ministry.
+She is a 2013 of the Boston College School of Theology and Ministry where she earned the M.A. in Pastoral Ministry.
+Mary also holds a B.A. in Spanish from Holy Cross College and an M.A. in Hispanic Studies from Brown University.
 She has studied in Madrid, Spain, and enjoys the language and culture of Spanish speakers.
 She has been involved in small group Bible study, the ministry of marriage preparation, social justice projects and pro-life education.
-Contact: email@example.com

-Kathleen Russo began her career in Accounting and Finance, and received her undergraduate degree in Economics and Accounting from the College of the Holy Cross.
-She also holds an MBA with a concentration in Finance from Boston University.
-After feeling called to the ministry of Adult Faith Formation, she received a Masters of Education in Religious Education from Boston College.
+Kathleen Russo began her career in accounting and finance, and received her undergraduate degree in Economics and Accounting from the College of the Holy Cross.
+She also holds an MBA with a concentration in finance from Boston University.
+After feeling called to the ministry of adult faith formation, she received a Masters of Education in Religious Education from Boston College.
 Kathleen is currently pursuing post-Masters study in Spiritual Formation at Boston College.
 In addition to her work for C21 Online, she teaches classes and leads group spiritual direction at her home parish on Cape Cod.
-Contact: firstname.lastname@example.org